 Minimal, but Mighty

 A simple wreath on your storm door or front door may seem like a small project worth skipping, but as the first thing guests will notice this project can pack a serious punch.
 And depending on your quest, we have some suggestions to appease them all!
 For the kid-approved crowd, opt for a googley-eyed DIY that can be done in a quick afternoon.
 If your guests are a bit more sophisticated but equally spooky, go for this gothic snake number!
-And if you need a quick all-crowds pleaser, this faux gold pumpkin piece will be a showstopper no matter who’s visiting this Halloween!
+And if you need a quick crowd-pleaser, this faux gold pumpkin piece will be a showstopper no matter who’s visiting this Halloween!

 Upgrade on Classic Pumpkins, Kid-Approved Creepy, and Sophisticated Spooky

-Add some character to your windows with characters of your very own creation!
+Add some characters to your windows with characters of your very own creation!
 Some DIY silhouette monsters, a classic black cat, or a googley-eyed ghost will set you apart from your neighbors.
 You’ll get a great display during daylight hours, and an even spookier look at night by illuminating the scene with flameless candles.

 Lovable monsters, Scary Cat, and Googley-Eye Ghost